-Tortola is welcoming guests back as they continue to rebuild following storm Irma in 2017.
-It had minimal damage to its new award winning cruise terminal.
+Tortola has a new award-winning cruise terminal.
 Tortola is one of the most popular Caribbean islands to draw people seeking the sun.
 It is a small town so a trip to the beach, and island bus tour or these botanical Gardens are the main choices.

 You can spend a relaxing few hours in the refuge of nearly 4 acres, established in 1979.
 The J.R.
 O’Neal Botanic Gardens are in the centre of Road Town with a lush array of indigenous and exotic tropical plants as seen in our film.